June 10, 2020 by Annabel van Daalen and Rufus Pollock, with graphics by Monika Popova

 You’ve heard of a content management system (CMS), but have you heard of a data management system (DMS)?
 In this article, we show that the two aren’t all that different.
-Just as many companies turn instinctively to CMS to manage their content, we’ll explain why DMS should be the natural go-to for any data-driven organisation.
+Just as many companies turn instinctively to CMSs to manage their content, we’ll explain why DMSs should be the natural go-to for any data-driven organisation.

-Far fewer companies count Data Management System (DMS) among their passive vocabulary.
+Far fewer companies count the term ‘data management system’ (DMS) among their passive vocabulary.
 Enterprises producing large amounts of data, unlike their content-producing counterparts, have not traditionally enjoyed go-to solutions for managing their assets.
 They have only really had access to ad-hoc solutions for storing their data, like Dropbox or Sharepoint.

 At least, until now.
 As a range of organisations begin collecting more and more data, the term DMS is starting escape expert circles.
 So, too, is knowledge about the open-source data management software CKAN.

 A content management system is a software that can be used to manage the creation, modification and display of website content.
 In other words, it is a tool that allows non-expert users to create a website without having to code one from scratch.
 A well-known CMS is WordPress.

 - Store content, such as blog posts and images

 A data management system is a software that can be used to manage the storage, modification and display of data(sets) in a data portal.
 These could be internal data portals, used to manage data within an organisation, or open data portals, which are used to share data with the public.